RogueRope/docs/content/docs/main/participation.md

 We appreciate every effort, big or small, and we value the diversity of contributions. **There’s no competition here—some may contribute more than others, and that’s perfectly okay.** We know everyone has their own pace and capacity, and sometimes, the most important contributions are the ones you don't even notice.
 So please, be kind, **do your part,** and respect that others may be in a different place or pace.

-## Everyone Can Contribute

-Think you’re not an artist or a builder? **Think again!** Contributions come in countless forms.
+Contributions come in countless forms.
 Share a recipe, a song, or a dance.
-Teach a class, offer a listening ear, or organize a game.
+Facilitate a playshop, offer a listening ear, or organize a game.
 Even a smile can be a masterpiece at Bottoms Up!

 Remember to **extend kindness** in all our shared endeavors. **It’s not about how much or how little you contribute** but the heart and respect you bring to our community.
 Support and encourage each other without judgment or comparison.